 “My play ‘Jitney’ had just been rejected by the O’Neill Playwrights Conference twice.
 So I thought, “OK, it’s time to rise above your talent.’
 But how do you do that?’
 The answer was, ‘You can write below your talent, can’t you?’
 So I decided to try writing the best play ever written...”–August Wilson, Seattle Times, January 23, 2005

 Born and raised in California, I've been a nomad for over thirty years.
-Always a westerner at heart, I finally settled in beautiful New Mexico, along with my beloved wife, and the best dog in the world, our Walker-girl.
+Finally finding home in beautiful New Mexico, I live here with my beloved wife, and the best dog in the world, our Walker-girl.